fd54386/fd54386.github.io/_posts/2020-09-18-NHL-API-Interface-Development-Reflection.md

 ---

-This is a reflection regarding a [recently completed vignette](https://fd54386.github.io/NHL-API-Interface) to write a few hooks into two NHL APIs.
+This is a reflection regarding a [recently completed vignette](https://fd54386.github.io/NHL-API-Interface) for my [repository](https://github.com/fd54386/NHL-API-Interface) to hook into two NHL APIs.
 For these APIs there is no official documentation, just limited community documentation available through other [blogs](https://www.kevinsidwar.com/iot/2017/7/1/the-undocumented-nhl-stats-api)